How-To Guide April 6, 2026

 • Review each flagged transaction and assign to the correct category

-• The category you select maps automatically to the correct Schedule C line
+• The category you select maps automatically to the correct IRS category

 Leaving transactions uncategorized means they'll appear as "Other Expenses" in your report, which requires your CPA to investigate each item—adding time and cost to your tax prep.